 - When rent is due and how it can be paid (i.e., mailing address or in person).

 - Late fees (how much and when they are imposed).
 What if the payment due date falls on a Sunday?

-- What insurance are you required to have at lease signing and for the duration of the lease?
+- Insurance required at lease signing and for the duration of the lease.

 - Is there anyone that will have the right to access your property without your permission?
 If so, who and under what circumstances?

-- What are the renewal terms?
+- Renewal terms.
 How much (usually a percent increase) will your rent increase if you renew and will you have to sign another lease for a certain period of time?
 Most landlords offer a renewal period for the same terms as the original lease (i.e., if you sign a two-year lease, your renewal option would be for another two years).

-- Any work you plan to do to upgrade or repair the space.
-Spell it out in the lease - some landlords will give you credit for work you do, but it must be approved work.
+- Spell out any work you plan to do to upgrade or repair the space in the lease - some landlords will give you credit for the work you do, but it must be approved work.
 Others will not allow you to do any work unless you use the landlord's contractors.

-- Anything that the landlord has promised to do or not do.
+- Landlord promises.
 If it is not written into your lease you may have problems.
 Proving lease terms were agreed to in an "oral" contract can be almost impossible.

 - Any other terms that you have demanded are part of the lease agreement.